Lokman928/Livewire_ToDo_sample/README.md

 # A ToDo list webpage by using Laravel, Laravel Livewire and tailwind CSS

-This is an sample ToDo list webpage by using Laravel, Laravel Livewire and tailwind css.
+This is a sample ToDo list webpage by using Laravel, Laravel Livewire and tailwind css.

 ![](github_img/todo_animation.gif)